benhatsor/BufferedNetworkRequest/README.md

 The library uses the [Web Streams API][2]. `TextStreamInterface<ChunkType>` is an abstract base class that pipes a `Response.body` through a `TextDecoderStream` and exposes an async iterator.
 Subclasses implement `processChunk()` to transform each text chunk:

 - [**TextStream**](src/TextStream.ts) — Returns raw text chunks as-is
-- [**JSONObjectStream**](src/JSONObjectStream.ts) — Accumulates chunks into a JSON string, uses `InvalidJSONParser` to extract complete objects, and yields only newly-completed objects (no duplicates across iterations)
+- [**JSONObjectStream**](src/JSONObjectStream.ts) — Accumulates chunks into a JSON string, uses `InvalidJSONParser` to extract complete objects as they come in, and yields only newly-completed objects (no duplicates across iterations)
-- [**InvalidJSONParser**](src/InvalidJSONParser.ts) — Parses incomplete/truncated JSON by tracking brace nesting to find the last fully-closed object, and auto-closing unclosed top-level arrays
+- [**InvalidJSONParser**](src/InvalidJSONParser.ts) — Extracts valid JSON from incomplete chunks by tracking brace nesting to find the last fully-closed object, and auto-closing unclosed top-level arrays

 ## Developing